Fireman730/djceu2021/markdown/02-guac.md

 2. We’re able to connect to an IP address (IPv4 or IPv6, doesn't matter) that's been exposed on that box, and to two TCP ports: one for secure shell (usually port 22), and one for RDP (usually port 3389).

-(We could also be using VNC, but the same principle applies.
-So we'll just stick with SSH and RDP for now, to keep it simple.)
+   We could also be using VNC, but the same principle applies.
+So we'll just stick with SSH and RDP for now, to keep it simple.
+And also because RDP is a protocol that works for both Windows and Linux targets -- one natively, the other one via Xrdp or gnome-remote-desktop.

 <!-- .slide: data-background-image="images/guacamole-overview-03.svg" data-background-size="contain" -->